What to Wear in Thailand? With Free Printable Checklist

 How to Pack Your Travel Shoes for Thailand

-Invest in a heavy-duty shoe bag for dirty/sandy hiking boots, you can double this bag up as a waterproof bag which is useful for water sports.
+Pack a heavy-duty bag for dirty/sandy hiking boots; if you can, double this bag up as a waterproof bag, which is useful for water sports.

 Scooter Rides Thailand